schiffma/permutations/README.md

 CAB</br>
 CBA</br>

+DROP TABLE IF EXISTS perm10;
+CREATE TABLE perm10 AS SELECT * FROM permutations('abcdefghij');

 Currently N <= 10 is supported, input with string length > 10 will be ignored.

 The extension was created with Visual Studio Community 2019 and tested with DB Browser for SQLite Version 3.12.2 on Windows 10.